simolus3/drift/docs/docs/queries.md

 {{ load_snippet('retrieve_all','lib/snippets/queries.dart.excerpt.json') }}

-### Get a single record
+### Get Single Record

-The following example demonstrates how to retrieve a single record:
+To retrieve a single record, use the `getSingle`/ `watchSingle` method.

 {{ load_snippet('retrieve_single','lib/snippets/queries.dart.excerpt.json') }}

-Drift provides helper methods for retrieving singletons:

-- `getSingle` - Retrieve a single record, throwing an exception if exactly one record is not found.
-- `getSingleOrNull` - Retrieve a single record, throwing an exception if more than one record is found.
-- `watchSingle` - Same as `getSingle`, but returns a stream of the record.
-- `watchSingleOrNull` - Same as `getSingleOrNull`, but returns a stream of the record.
+This method will throw an exception if no records are found.
+If you want to handle this case gracefully, use the `getSingleOrNull`/ `watchSingleOrNull` method instead.

+{{ load_snippet('retrieve_single_or_null','lib/snippets/queries.dart.excerpt.json') }}

 ### Distinct

-When you perform complex queries that involve multiple tables, it is possible that duplicate records will be returned.
+When performing complex queries, you may encounter duplicate records in the result set.

 To avoid this, set `distinct: true`.
 This will remove duplicates.